 In around 10-15 minutes (depending on where you're going), you'll pull up at a wharf on the Downtown waterfront - although you can also choose to be dropped off at stops in the North End, Seaport, East Boston, Charlestown, and even the CruisePort terminal in South Boston.

 If you have reservations at one of the top hotels on or near the waterfront, you'll stroll into the lobby within just three or four minutes, maybe even less, after getting off your water taxi.

 Traveling by water taxi to and from the airport could not be easier.

-But here are 3 tips to make your water taxi trips between Downtown Boston and the airport even easier.
+But here are 3 tips to make your water taxi trips between Downtown Boston (and other locations) and the airport even easier.

 1. Logan Airport Water Taxi Boarding Information

 Signs directing you to Logan Dock, where you'll board a water taxi, are posted in many places throughout the airport.

 If for some reason you don't spot them, here's what to do: